 Obtaining permanent residency is important for those who are interested in emigrating to Spain.
 For those planning on living in the country, the abovementioned steps are already performed in most situations once they become employed (and thus have a steady income) and also subscribe to a private healthcare plan.

 A residence permit in Spain is available for both EU and non-EU citizens.

 Documents required when applying for residency in Spain

-In order to benefit from the advantages offered by being a permanent resident of Spain, the applicant will need to submit proof of living here legally for the past 5 years.
+In order to benefit from the advantages offered by being a permanent resident of Spain in 2024, the applicant will need to submit proof of living here legally for the past 5 years.
 The proof will consist of various documents, among which we mention the following:

 - information about the current living status (employment contract, self-employed person, student, or retired individual);

 - the registration certificate issued by the local police office in the city the applicant lives;

 - proof of having a residential address in Spain (utility bills, rental contract);

 - evidence of means of supporting oneself (paychecks, bank statements, etc.).